theraccoonbear/Simcockify/README.md

 ## Write up

-A [little background](https://earthlinginteractive.com/blog/item/simcockify-a-typo-generator-plugin) on the impetus for the plugin.
+A [little background](https://earthlinginteractive.com/blog/item/simcockify-a-typo-generator-plugin) on the impetus for the plugin and the overwrought design.